codio/site/source/docs/guides/auto-open.html.md

 #cmd:bash .guides/a-script.sh
 ```

+You can also specify system commands in a new Terminal window like this

+- `#terminal ls -al`

 ##Specifying a panel
 If your [layout](/docs/guides/layouts) for this page involves multiple panels, then you can also specify the panel number to display the file in.